 Offensively, Deggs’ team stifled Southland pitchers, ranking second in runs scored (160), third in average (.299), third in hits (304), third in on base percentage (.369) against league foes.

-A native of Texas City, Deggs served as the Louisiana-Lafayette hitting coach and third base coach, while also overseeing team personnel and recruiting.
+Prior to Sam Houston, the Texas City native served as the Louisiana-Lafayette hitting coach and third base coach, while also overseeing team personnel and recruiting.
 The Cajuns were a game away from the College World Series in 2014, while the squad posted the most wins in both Sun Belt and program history, finishing the season with 58 victories.

 For the second straight season Deggs guided an offense that was revered as the best in college baseball.
 Louisiana-Lafayette finished the season ranked in the top 10 in the nation in 14 offensive categories and had an OPS of .902.

-The No. 1 ranking marked the third time in Deggs career that he was a member of a program that was ranked inside of the top 5 during a season, including two teams that ascended to the No. 1 spot in the nation.
+The No. 1 ranking marked the third time in Deggs’ career that he was a member of a program that was ranked inside of the top 5 during a season (UL-Lafayette, Texas A&M, Arkansas) including two teams that ascended to the No. 1 spot in the nation (UL-Lafayette, Texas A&M).
 Following the program’s second Sun Belt Tournament championship, the Cajuns were tabbed as the unanimous No. 1 team headed into the NCAA Tournament.